Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of e-prescription management: Theoretical Background

-Countries such as the United States, Australia, the United Kingdom, Spain and Denmark have already introduced \ac{e-prescription} systems that are now in productive operation~\cite{aldughayfiq2020digital, bruthans2020state}.
-The respective systems are usually not standalone products but embedded in more comprehensive e-health systems including, e.\,g., electronic health records of patients.
-A comparative study conducted by~Aldughayfiq~and~Sampalli~\cite{aldughayfiq2020digital} found that most implementations build on centralized designs employing a central database for storing prescriptions.
-A centralized design choice, in which the associated platform is involved in basically any transaction related to the \ac{e-prescription}, can effectively enforce interoperability and the compliance with business logic (such as double-spend prevention) and provide fine-grained access management rules.
-However, it also bears considerable risks.
-First, a centralized approach represents a single point of failure, meaning that the system is more vulnerable to attacks~\cite{wu2018toward}, as past privacy breaches in centralized systems illustrate \cite{Papageorgiou}.
-Second, patients cannot be sure that the operator of a centralized system or database does not sell or distribute sensitive data to third parties.
-Instead, data is available for any participant integrated in the infrastructure with the necessary access rights~\cite{aldughayfiq2020digital}, and the patient needs to rely on the effectiveness of regulation and audits to enforce their data privacy.
-Third, custom solutions challenge the interoperability of systems.
-For example,~Bruthans~\cite{bruthans2020state} found that \ac{e-prescription} systems in Europe suffer from a lack thereof as authentication mechanisms are not compatible.
-Fourth, due to network effects, centralizing control over data and operations tends to cause monopolies, which can hinder productive collaboration~\cite{hein2019digital}.
+Countries such as the USA, Australia, the UK, Spain, and Denmark have already introduced \ac{e-prescription} systems at scale~\cite{aldughayfiq2020digital, bruthans2020state}.
+The respective systems are usually not standalone products but embedded in more comprehensive e-health systems including, e.\,g., patients' electronic health records.
+A comparative study conducted by~\citet{aldughayfiq2020digital} found that most implementations build on designs employing a central database for storing \acp{e-prescription}.
+This design choice can effectively enforce access control and compliance with business logic (such as double-spending prevention) and provide fine-grained access management rules to address confidentiality requirements.
+However, there are also considerable risks.
+First, a centralized approach represents a single point of failure, meaning that the system is more vulnerable to attacks~\cite{wu2018toward}.
+This is also illustrated by a considerable number of privacy breaches in centralized systems in the past~\cite{Papageorgiou}.
+Second, patients cannot be sure that the operator of a centralized system or database does not sell sensitive data to third parties.
+Sensitive data is available for any participant integrated in the infrastructure with the necessary access permissions~\cite{aldughayfiq2020digital}, and the patient needs to rely on the effectiveness of regulation and audits to enforce data protection.
+Third, centralized solutions challenge the interoperability of systems.
+For example, \citet{bruthans2020state} found that the authentication mechanisms used for \ac{e-prescription} systems in Europe are often incompatible.
+Fourth, network effects carry the risk of centralizing control over data and operations and, thus, can cause monopolies, which hinders productive collaboration in the long run~\cite{hein2019digital}.